 Award-winning pianist Jean-Efflam Bavouzet enjoys a prolific recording and international concert career.
-He regularly works with orchestras such as The Cleveland Orchestra, San Francisco Symphony, BBC Symphony and London Philharmonic orchestras, and collaborates with conductors including Vladimir Jurowski, Gianandrea Noseda, François-Xavier Roth, Vasily Petrenko, Ludovic Morlot, Edward Gardner, Louis Langrée, and Sir Andrew Davis among others.
+He regularly works with orchestras such as the Cleveland, San Francisco Symphony, BBC Symphony and London Philharmonic orchestras, and collaborates with conductors including Vladimir Jurowski, Gianandrea Noseda, François-Xavier Roth, Vasily Petrenko, Ludovic Morlot, Edward Gardner, Louis Langrée and Andrew Davis, among others.

-Highlights of the 2022/23 season include Sydney Symphony, Tokyo Metropolitan Symphony, Prague Radio orchestras, Orchestre Philharmonique de Marseille, Budapest Festival Orchestra, and Orquestra Sinfônica do Estado de São Paulo.
-He returns to Seattle Symphony Orchestra for a play-direct programme of Hadyn, Beethoven, and Mozart, and performs with Orchestre Philharmonique de Strasbourg at the Bishwiller Festival.
-He continues his relationship with Manchester Camerata and Gabor Takács-Nagy which will include a tour of the Baltics.
-With Takács-Nagy, Bavouzet also performs Mozart concertos with Orchestre de Chambre de Geneva and the Janáček Philharmonic Orchestra.
+Highlights of the 2022/2023 season included performances with the Sydney Symphony, Tokyo Metropolitan Symphony, Prague Radio Symphony orchestras, Orchestre Philharmonique de Marseille, Budapest Festival Orchestra and Orquestra Sinfônica do Estado de São Paulo.
+Bavouzet returned to Seattle Symphony Orchestra for a play-direct programme of Haydn, Beethoven and Mozart, and performed with Orchestre Philharmonique de Strasbourg at the Bischwiller Festival.
+He continued his relationship with Manchester Camerata and Gábor Takács-Nagy which included a tour of the Baltics.
+With Takács-Nagy, Bavouzet also performed Mozart concertos with Orchestre de Chambre de Genève and Janáček Philharmonic Orchestra.

-In recital, Bavouzet continues his three-year residency at the Wigmore Hall, titled ‘Autour de Debussy’, which includes solo recitals and a chamber concert with the Orsino Ensemble.
-Bavouzet and the Orsino Ensemble also perform at the Helsinki Seriös chamber music series.
-Other recitals include two Debussy programmes at the Ferrara Musica Festival, Sydney City Recital Hall, and Sala São Paulo to name a few.
+In recital, Bavouzet continues his three-year residency at the Wigmore Hall, titled “Autour de Debussy”, which includes solo recitals and a chamber concert with the Orsino Ensemble.
+They also performed at the Helsinki Seriös chamber music series.
+Other recitals include two Debussy programmes at the Ferrara Musica festival, Sydney City Recital Hall and Sala São Paulo, to name a few.

-Bavouzet’s previous performances include New York’s Lincoln Center and Carnegie Hall with the London Philharmonic Orchestra, the Philharmonie de Paris with Orchestre Philharmonique de Monte-Carlo, and BBC Proms with the BBC Philharmonic Orchestra and Nicholas Collon.
-He has recently appeared with the Budapest Festival Orchestra, Seattle and Toronto symphonies, play/direct with Camerata RCO, Gürzenich-Orchester Köln, Royal Scottish National Orchestra and toured the UK with the Iceland Symphony under Yan Pascal Tortelier.
+Bavouzet has performed at New York’s Lincoln Center and Carnegie Hall with the London Philharmonic Orchestra, the Philharmonie de Paris with Orchestre Philharmonique de Monte-Carlo, and BBC Proms with the BBC Philharmonic Orchestra and Nicholas Collon.
+He has recently appeared with the Camerata RCO, Gürzenich-Orchester Köln and Royal Scottish National Orchestra, and toured the UK with the Iceland Symphony Orchestra under Yan Pascal Tortelier.

-Bavouzet has worked closely with Pierre Boulez, Karlheinz Stockhausen, György Kurtág, Maurice Ohana, Vladimir Ashkenazy, Bruno Mantovani and Jörg Widmann and is also a champion of lesser-known French music, notably that of Gabriel Pierné and Albéric Magnard.
-He is the International Chair in Piano at the Royal Northern College of Music and an Advisory Board member of the Pianofest in the Hamptoms.
-In 2012 he was ICMA Artist of the Year and in 2008 he was awarded Beijing’s first ever Elite Prize for his Beethoven complete sonata series.click to download images
+Bavouzet has worked closely with Pierre Boulez, Karlheinz Stockhausen, György Kurtág, Maurice Ohana, Vladimir Ashkenazy, Bruno Mantovani and Jörg Widmann, and is also a champion of lesser-known French music, notably that of Gabriel Pierné and Albéric Magnard.
+He is the International Chair in Piano at the Royal Northern College of Music and an Advisory Board Member of the Pianofest in the Hamptoms.
+In 2012, he was named Artist of the Year at the International Classical Music Awards, and in 2008 in Beijing, he was awarded the first ever Elite Prize for the Best Concert Series for his complete Beethoven sonata series.click to download images